What is Reorder Point (ROP) System? – Formula, Example, and Calculations

 • The reorder point is essential to maintain an optimal balance between inventory levels and customer demand.

-• The formula for calculating the reorder point is essential for determining the ideal inventory level.
+• The formula for calculating it is essential for determining the ideal inventory level.

 • Some strategies help mitigate the risks of both overstocking and understocking by aligning inventory with demand dynamics and supply chain efficiency.